Best: Darnold isn't part of Jets' future

-Sam Darnold struggles in Jets' loss, and it's never been clearer that his NFL future is elsewhere
+Don't play it again, Sam: Darnold struggles again, and it's never been clearer he isn't part of Jets' future

 Well, that’s that.